malakkhaled123/malakkhaled123/README.md

 -->
 # 👋 Hi, I'm Malak

-🎓 I'm a Computer Science student specializing in **Healthcare Informatics and Data Analytics**.
+🎓 I'm a Data Science student specializing in **Healthcare Informatics and Data Analytics**.
 I'm passionate about combining technology and healthcare to create intelligent, data-driven solutions that improve patient care and decision-making.

 ---